superfeedr/documentation/google-reader-api/README.md

 The Google Reader Compatible API
 ================================

+> **Warning - Alpha**.
+This API is in alpha, which means that the documentation may be incomplete or may introduce elements that are not fully implemented or deployed.
+We expect this phase to last until May 15th 2013.

 The Google Reader API is an HTTP based API.
 It is not a *realtime* API, which means that 3rd party applications will have to poll that API at regular intervals to make sure they obtain the latest value to a given query.

 One of the key design goals was to map the Google Reader API in order to provide a drop in replacement.